Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 ..
 Note::

-  Country of nationality has helper functions in the SDK(link?) to aid in constructing statements.
+  Country of nationality has `helper functions in the SDK <https://github.com/Concordium/concordium-node-sdk-js/tree/main/packages/common#eu-membership>`_ to aid in constructing statements.

 Structure a membership proof
 ----------------------------